MatthiasMi/MatthiasMi/README.md

-### Hi there 👋
+# 👋 Hi
+## 🔭 Projects
-- 🔭 I’m currently working on projects in the domain "🔑Encrypted Computing🖥️"
+- I'm currently working on projects in the domains:
+	- ✅ Verifiable Crypto 🔏
+	- ⚡️ Side-Channel Resilient Post-Quantum Cryptology 🔒
+	- 🔑 Encrypted Computing 🖥️
-- 🔭 I’ve recently finished writing a :book: on "Theoretische Informatik für IT-Sicherheit"
+- In 2023, I've finished writing a :book: on "Theoretische Informatik für IT-Sicherheit"

 ```rust
 let &mut hias = &Some(1);